waimea-igdaikee/300dtd-cadet-planner-website/docs/1-sprint-1-prototype.md

 ### Testing

 Replace this text with notes about what you did to test the UI flow and the outcome of the testing.

+> The site needs some life to it.
+It could do with colour and maybe a different font.

 ### Changes / Improvements